-Clean Eating Dinner Recipes: Why home cooking is an important habit
+Why home cooking is an important habit

 First, I'm convinced that there's some strange thing going on between the food industry and all the crap they put in food; I think the pharmaceutical companies are manufacturing pills to “cure” us from the diseases caused by eating toxic food.

-Remaining independent of the food industry and their processed food is the foundation of clean eating and healthy nutrition, but that doesn’t mean that you should eat only self-baked bread and your home grown vegetables.
+Remaining independent of the food industry and their processed food is the foundation of clean eating and healthy nutrition, but that doesn’t mean that you should eat only self-baked bread and your homegrown vegetables.
 However, it is important that you know how your meals are put together.

-The best way to fight against misleading marketing in your kitchen is a home cooked meal.
+The best way to fight against misleading marketing in your kitchen is a home-cooked meal.
 You decide what ends up on the plate.
 Your body will be grateful, satisfied, and even become leaner.
 On top of that, the cooking process itself makes you feel more full, meaning you eat less as a result.

-I know from your early feedback that the habit of cooking clean eating dinners can be tough to begin and continue.
+I know from your early feedback that the habit of cooking healthy dinners can be tough to begin and continue.
 It actually involves many other routines at once.
 Again, I waited until now to go into this change because it is easier to get in the habit of preparing healthy meals for dinner when you’ve successfully implemented other routines.

 - Cook a Steamed Dish once per week – Week #33: Cooking with a steamer is the simplest and best cooking method for vegetables, fish, and poultry.

-Step 1: You want to make it a habit to implement as many above mentioned clean eating foods and components in your weekly meal plan as possible.
+You want to make it a habit to implement as many above mentioned clean eating foods and components in your weekly meal plan as possible.
 This is best done when you give each day of the week a special clean eating focus.
 You will then derive easy, healthy meals for dinner based on your focus of the day.
 For example:

-Monday: meal with legumes, like lentils, beans, peas, etc. (week #24)
+Monday: a meal with legumes, like lentils, black beans, green beans, peas etc.

-Friday: Healthy fish with quinoa side dish (week #23), (week #47)
+Friday: healthy fish (or vegan replacement) with a quinoa side dish

-Planning your dinner with a special “food or dish focus” takes out much of the guess work – and I love simplified approaches.
+Planning your dinner with a special “food or dish focus” takes out much of the guesswork – and I love simplified approaches.